By Easwaran Rutnam

 The film is based on court records in the murder case of the priest who was sentenced to death but was later freed in November 1997 under a general amnesty.

-“I believe that the truth ( however hard to accept) must be told as we now find out that evil men do the strangest of things in the name of God and their belief is that they are above the law,” Alston Koch told The Sunday Leader.
+“I believe that the truth ( however hard to accept) must be told as we now find out that evil men do the strangest of things in the name of God and their belief is that they are above the law,” Alston Koch said.

 He said it was a very difficult role to play considering that everyone who lived in that era knew the story and he dared not do anything that was unacceptable.